yereverluvinunclebert/GDID-Tester/README.md

 * Complete variable changes to make it fully 64bit
 * Use the API to test the GDID key instead of a timer.
+* Phase II - deal with the GDID within the following set of keys:
-* Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\IdentityCRL\Immersive\production\Token\
+  Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\IdentityCRL\Immersive\production\Token\
   Loop through all the keys there eg.

    {12E984BD-5803-4D78-9EFB-BED7B9212C26}

   extract the DeviceId, match it with the known original GDID and see which match.
   Change the DeviceID to match the new generated GDID

+* Phase III - deal with the GDID values within the following set of keys:
-* Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\IdentityCRL\NegativeCache
+  Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\IdentityCRL\NegativeCache
-Loop through all the keys there eg. extract the first 16 chars of the key name, match it with the known original GDID and see which match.
+  Loop through all the keys there eg.

   0018C013A05744F3_S-1-5-21-732211230-4157827500-48361523-1001

+  extract the first 16 chars of the key name, match it with the known original GDID and see which match.
-If found, change the DeviceID to match the new generated GDID
+  If found, change the keyname to match the new generated GDID